sourcegraph/handbook/content/people-ops/global-employment-structures/index.md

 ### Benefits
 Contractors are not eligible for employee benefits such as healthcare.
 However, contractors may expense certain costs incurred in performing their duties.

-Full-time, indefinite term contractors receive the same compensation as full-time US teammates, regardless of the contractor’s location.
-We want to give teammates the flexibility to work from anywhere in the world, and contracting is the only structure that fully allows us to offer that.
-We have kept all offers and roles on a US salary rather than adjusting for cost of living by location.
-The intention is that this difference would allow teammates to cover the benefits we are unable to provide on a contracting structure.
-Full-time contracting teammates can expense recurring expenses as outlined in our handbook.
+Full-time contractors receive competitive service fees based on US standards, regardless of the contractor’s location.
+We want to give teammates the flexibility to work from anywhere in the world.

 ### Payments
 Contractors submit an invoice at the end of each month in Veem or Bill.com, including any reimbursable expenses.

 ### Onboarding
-Contractors generally don’t go through team-specific onboarding, except for full-time, indefinite term contractors or where the hiring manager flags an exception to the Talent and PeopleOps teams.
+Contractors generally don’t go through team-specific onboarding, except for full-time contractors or where the hiring manager flags an exception to the Talent and PeopleOps teams.

-## Temporary Contractors
+## Temporary Contractors (very short-term, likely less than 3 months)
 As we’re building a company for the long-term, we rarely take on temporary contractors in any country (including the US) unless under exceptional circumstances, like once-off projects or to cover for an existing teammate who will be away for a short period of time.
 Temporary contractors are independent contractors who supply work or services to us on an “as needed” basis, use their own systems and tools to do so, and invoice us monthly for the work they’ve done.
 While we strive to make them feel welcome and support their success in their short time with us, they are not considered teammates, and some of their access to our systems, meetings and benefits may be limited.

 ### Contracts